Architectural patron Phoebe Apperson Hearst lived here

 In 1909, Herbert Hoover invited Thomas A. Rickard to come to London and start Mining Magazine.
 Rickard accepted Hoovers invitation (he would not return to Berkeley until 1915) and sold 2334 Le Conte Avenue to George and Louise Reed.

-George Walter Reed (18561921) was a self-made millionaire.
+George Washington Reed (18551921) was a self-made millionaire.
 Born in Maine and a carpenter by trade, he became a major coffee planter in Colombo, Guatemala, where he lived for nearly 40 years.
-His wife, Louise Matilda Reddan (18681948) was born in Yuba County, CA. The 1900 U.S. census listed her as an actress living with her parents in San Francisco.
+His wife, Louise Matilda Reddan (18681948) was born in Pike City, Yuba County, California.
+Her family had lived in Camptonville in the 1860s and ’70s, eventually moving to San Francisco, where Louise’s father, Henry Watson Reddan, worked as a U.S. Customs officer.

-The Reeds spent several months each year on their plantations in Guatemala.
-In January 1921, tragedy struck them when Reed got into an argument with two of his workers.
+Both Mr, and Mrs. Reed had been previously married (she twice, and very briefly).
+This time around, the marriage was a success, lasting sixteen years.
+The couple spent several months of each year on their plantations in Guatemala.
+In January 1921, tragedy struck when Reed got into an argument with two of his workers.
 According to Reed family lore, the two Guatemalan brothers, Modesto and Adrian Santos, were riding the bosss private mules without permission, for which Reed reprimanded them.
 Being quite drunk, Modesto pulled out a gun and shot the unarmed Reed.
 The death report from the American Consular Service determined the cause of death as Shot to death by Modesto Santos, an employee.
 Three revolver bullets entered bodyfirst through heart.
 Body lay where it fell for six hours.

 The murderers fled to Mexico, where they were spotted working in the petroleum industry under assumed names.